intelsdi-x/snap-plugin-processor-change-detector/README.md

 The intention of this plugin is to detect changes between current and previous values of metrics.
 Current value of metric is set as a metric's data, previous value of metric is saved in tag for metric.

-The plugin can be configured by following parameters (all parameters are optional):
+The plugin can be configured by following parameters:
 - `rules` - regular expressions which are used to select metrics in which changes need to be detected, regular expressions are separeted by `|`.

 Notice: Special characters in regular expressions needs to be escaped.